WojciechMatuszewski/programming-notes/system-design/system-design-interview-insiders-guide-vol1.md

 # System Design Interview - An Insider's Guide: Volume 1

 My notes while reading the book.
 Random thoughts and such.

-I decided to give the book a read since I like the "bigger picture" when it comes to architecting solutions.
-I often question how people on my team are aware of all the edge cases and such.
-By reading this book, I hope to gain insights into how "generic" systems are built.
+I decided to give the book a read since I like the "bigger picture" when architecting solutions.
+I often question how people on my team are aware of all the edge cases.
+By reading this book, I hope to understand how "generic" systems are built.

 ## Chapter 1: Scale from zero to millions of users